 Top Zone: None

-4) After cooking, let pancake cool in pan for 5 minutes, run a knife around the edge, then invert onto a platter, cut into pieces and serve.
+4) After cooking, let pancake cool in pan for 5 minutes, run a knife around the edge, then invert onto a platter, cut into pieces and serve with maple syrup.

 Nutritional Information per serving (6 servings per recipe): Calories 300, Total Fat 12g, Total Carbohydrates42 g, Total Sodium 380mg, Total Protein 7g.